Lumberscout/Documents/whitepaper.md

 **Empowering Crypto Lenders**

 By providing secured assets with the use of ERC20 tokens as collateral to major crypto lenders like SALT, ETHlend, et al. — as well as private lenders — Lumberscout’s system of verification will be a pivotal actor in the tokenised collateral chain.
 Forest Products manufacturers that adopt Lumberscout’s verification program will gain access to heretofore impossible liquidity.
-For example, TALLY token holders can exchange them for commodity tokens on the platform, but are not required to do so.
+For example, LUMBER token holders can exchange them for commodity tokens on the platform, but are not required to do so.
 They can be held as collateral.
 Instead, the applicant can pledge his tokens to receive funds.
 In this way, commodity tokens can be used to secure loans and can be sold off if required.

 **Increasing Sales Efficiency**